openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 4. Tick the *StackLight Infrastructure Alerting Plugin* box and fill-in the required fields as indicated below.

    a.
-Change the Nagios web interface password (recommended).
+Override the Nagios web interface self-generated password if you choose to do so.
    #.
 Check the boxes corresponding to the type of notification you would
       like to be alerted for by email (*CRITICAL*, *WARNING*, *UNKNOWN*, *RECOVERY*).
    #.
 Specify the recipient email address for the alerts.